 Wow what a year indeed!
 We’re a few weeks into 2019 and it’s taken a while for me to process and appreciate what happened in 2018.
 It has been a bit of whirlwind and so much has changed.
 I still don’t think I really give myself credit for the work I’ve done and what I’ve achieved.
 Hopefully writing it out for you to read will help.

 The year started with me working full-time as a Personal Assistant (PA) in a private hospital.
 I hated it, I felt like my soul was being sucked out of me every day.

 That’s probably a bit dramatic but being a PA didn’t bring me any joy.
 I’d already qualified as a Sports Massage Practitioner so was eager to start my new business.

 I have to be honest, my confidence wasn’t in a great place so the idea of launching a new business was a little bit daunting.

-Who cares if someone sees me doing something on my own and decides to make a negative judgement about it, that’s their problem and is definitely an opinion that I don’t need in my life.
+Another thing I’ve learnt is who cares if someone sees me doing something on my own.
+Who cares if they make a negative judgement about it.
+That’s their problem and is definitely an opinion that I don’t need in my life.

-- I’ve taken up meditation
+- Started meditation

 I’ve learnt from each and every one of them and, after a lot of tears and stress, turned them all into a positive step forward.
 I did it.
-I’m doing it.
 I’m living my dream career and helping my clients to fulfil their potential as well.
 Winner winner!

 I have an amazing group of friends who have been there for me every step of the way and supported me.
 We’ve eaten a lot of cake together and I’ve run a lot of miles with some of them.
 They’ve helped me see how strong I am and that I’m capable of doing anything I put my mind to.
 They are my biggest cheerleaders and I am so grateful for them.